What Are the Best Team Building Activities for Interns That Don't Feel Forced?

 Cohort Project Kickoff (Week 3)

 Ongoing through end of internshipWeek 3 deepens Connection.
-Launch a cross-functional cohort project — a small, real problem the intern group tackles together across teams.
-Past examples: redesign the intern onboarding process, create an internal tool, run a customer research sprint.
-The project should be genuinely useful (not busywork) and require collaboration across intern disciplines.
+Launch a cross-functional cohort project — a real problem the intern group tackles together.
+Past examples: redesign intern onboarding, build an internal tool, run a customer research sprint.
+The project must be genuinely useful (not busywork) and require collaboration across disciplines.
 Present results to leadership at the end of the program.

 Intern Cohort Project Brief: Problem: [Real business problem — e.g., 'Our onboarding NPS is 62.
 We think it should be 80+'] Team: All interns, self-organize into roles Timeline: [X] weeks Deliverable: Presentation to [leadership group] Budget: $[X] if needed Sponsor: [Senior leader name] This is real.
 Your recommendations will be evaluated seriously.
 Past intern projects have shipped.